eldin-zeco/for-loops-functions-practice-solved/exercise-info/includes.md

 A isArrayIncludes() function should
 * Take an array and a value as arguments (2)
-* Return boolean that stands fo that fact that the array includes the value or not.
+* Return boolean that stands for the fact that the array includes the value or not.

 ---
 #### Resources